 Penal castration (gong 宮) was one of the five capital punishments (wuxing 五刑) in ancient China.
-It was the second heaviest penalty in ancient China, only second to the death penalty.
-It was applied to men (called geshi 割勢), and occasionally also to women (called youbi 幽閉, taking out the ovaries).
+It was the second-heaviest penalty in ancient China, just after the death penalty.
+It was applied to men (called geshi 割勢), and occasionally also to women (called youbi 幽閉, taking out the ovaries?).
 An ancient word for it was zhuoxing 椓刑, a punishment allegedly used by the Miao tribes 苗 during the Xia period 夏 (21th - 17th cent.
 BCE).

 In oracle bone inscriptions of the Shang period 商 (17th-11th cent.
 BCE), the term is written as a picture combining a knife and a penis.
 It was commonly applied to war captives from the Qiang 羌 tribes.
 About female castration, there are two theories.
 One explains the word youbi literally ("hidden enclosure"), meaning that women were put under a kind of house arrest (nüzi bi yu gong zhong 女子閉于宮中, Zheng Kangcheng's 鄭康成 commentary on the Zhouli 周禮), probably as a punishment for lasciviousness (yin 淫, in Baihutong 白虎通).
 Another interpretation sees it as a cruel extraction of the bowels, beating against the womb to injure the ovaria, or stitching up the vulva.